centarro/commerce-docs/docs/v2/user-guide/taxes.md

 Commerce Product Tax provides a user interface for selecting applicable tax rates on the product variation.

-This module provides a `commerce_tax_rate` field type, which allows selecting a standard, reduced or no tax rate, in cases of tax free products.
+This module provides a `commerce_tax_rate` field type, which allows selecting a standard, reduced or no tax rate, in cases of tax-free products.

 ### Adding a new Tax Type